forcedotcom/source-deploy-retrieve/HANDBOOK.md

 These strategies are optional, but all have a default transformer, and converter assigned to them, which assumes nothing special needs to be done and that their source and metadata format are identical, _link to these files_.
 Luckily, lots of type use the default transformers and adapters.

-The `strategies` property, of a metadatata type entry in the registry, can define four properties, the `adapter`,`transformer`,`decompositon`, and `recomposition`.
+The `strategies` property, of a metadata type entry in the registry, can define four properties, the `adapter`,`transformer`,`decomposition`, and `recomposition`.
 How SDR uses these values is explained more in detail later on, but we'll go through each of the options for these values, what they do, what behavior they enable, and the types that use them.

 The "adapters", or "source adapters", are responsible for understanding how a metadata type should be represented in source format and recognizing that pattern when constructing `Component Sets`